guillec/datasciencecoursera/03_getting_and_cleaning_data/Codebook.md

       Label of the activity that was performed by the subject.

-  The next 86 columns contain average measurements for the different features.
-The columns will calculating the average of either a mean or a standard deviation.
+  The next 86 columns contain average measurements for the different signals.
+The columns calculate the average of either a mean or a standard deviations.
 Columns dealing with a mean measurement will easily be identified with the word Mean.
 Standard deviation columns will be denoted with the abbreviation of std or Std.

   If a column ends with X, Y or Z, it is referring to a measurement based on a direction.
 The XYZ letters are used to denote the 3-axial signals in the X, Y and Z direction.

     #### timeBodyAccelerometerMeanX
       Average time recorded by the accelerometer body signal for X direction